 But 2016 was still very early days for the insurance industry and they didn’t understand the value of the data they were collecting from claims following breaches, Finan said.
 At the time, he asked whether they’d like the government to build the repository, the industry didn’t know.

 Finan left DHS shortly after the department sought comment on CIDAWG’s white papers.
 For the last three years, he’s been with Willis Towers Watson, which sells cyber insurance.
 The firm has been around since 1828 and is the third largest insurance broker in the world.
 Finan helped build its consulting practice, he said, to get better deals for clients making their case to underwriters.

 “We want to understand the good, the bad, and the ugly, and then help them fix the bad and the ugly, so when they go for coverage, they can say, ‘Look, we are a safer risk, we have adopted these controls and as a result of that, we should have access to more coverage and the most favorable terms possible,’” Finan said.
 “What we're trying to do is really be in the risk management space, but not just risk transfer.
 And I think this is the future of the whole industry.”

 The Current State of Cyber Insurance

 Early last year, cybersecurity insurance was still seen by advocates of light-touch regulation as a free market fix and Finan said things have changed since 2016.
-The insurance industry is hungry for information on the posture of those seeking coverage and that they’re using more of it in the underwriting process, even incorporating data categories identified by CIDAWG, he said.
+The insurance industry is hungry for information on the posture of those seeking coverage and they’re using more of it in the underwriting process, even incorporating data categories identified by CIDAWG, he said.

 But a July 2019 study by the Office of the Chief Economist at DHS painted a different picture of recent years.
 The study, requested by what is now the department’s Cybersecurity and Infrastructure Security Agency’s National Risk Management Center, showed an industry in cost-cutting mode and mostly avoiding efforts to gather data.